Advice From Your Future Self: An Exercise That Can Change Your Life

 Close your eyes and imagine this:

-You wake up 20 years from today.
+It’s 20 years from today.
 You’ve followed the same habits, routines, and patterns you have now.
 You stayed too busy to exercise and spend time with family and friends.
 You kept scrolling to entertain and distract yourself.
 You stayed in the same job.
 You continued eating and drinking as you do now.
 You put off saving and investing enough.
 You put off the doctor visits.
 You didn’t prioritize sleep.
-You kept saying "someday" to the things that mattered most.
+You kept saying "someday" to your big goals and dreams.

 • How’s your health and fitness?
 How do you look and feel?